Ambrose: Music

 Each of these hymns has eight four-line stanzas and is written in strict iambic tetrameter (that is 4 × 2 syllables, each iamb being two syllables).
 Marked by dignified simplicity, they served as a fruitful model for later times.
 Scholars such as the theologian Brian P. Dunkle have argued for the authenticity of as many as thirteen other hymns, while the musicologist James McKinnon contends that further attributions could include "perhaps some ten others".
 Ambrose is traditionally credited but not actually known to have composed any of the repertory of Ambrosian chant also known simply as "antiphonal chant", a method of chanting where one side of the choir alternately responds to the other.
-However, Ambrosian chant was named in his honor due to his contributions to the music of the Church.
+Although Ambrosian chant was named in his honour, no Ambrosian-chant melodies can be attributed to Ambrose.
 With Augustine, Ambrose was traditionally credited with composing the hymn "Te Deum".
 Since the hymnologist Guido Maria Dreves in 1893, however, scholars have dismissed this attribution.